RIKIPB/Nextembed/README.md

 ## Installation

-1. Place this app in the `nextcloud/apps/` directory OR `nextcloud/custom_apps` directory for docker AIO Installs
+1. Place this app in the `nextcloud/apps/` directory OR `nextcloud/custom_apps/` directory for docker AIO Installs
 2. Enable the app through the Nextcloud admin interface.

 ## Usage
-Right Click a File and select 'Get Embed Code' from the context menu to Copy Embed Code
+Right click a file and select 'Get Embed Code' from the context menu to copy Embed Code

 -------------------------------------------------------------------------